Unboxed-Software/solana-course/content/program-testing.md

 We use two functions that we've imported from Solana crates to help create the `create_account` and `initialize_mint` instructions.

-Next, we need to create/derive the review, comment counter, and user associated token account addresses.
+Next, we need to derive the review, comment counter, and user associated token account addresses.

 ```rust
 // Create review PDA